-In the United Kingdom, the maximum penalty for poison-bait wildlife offences is £5,000 and/or six months incarceration; however, most offenders are only given a small fine, which has been ineffective as a deterrent (Royal Society for the Protection of Birds 2011).
+In the United Kingdom, the maximum penalty for poison-bait wildlife offences is $\pounds 5,000$ and/or six months incarceration; however, most offenders are only given a small fine, which has been ineffective as a deterrent (RSPB 2011).

 Linking enforcement action to other sanctions (in effect, cross-compliance) can be a very powerful way to create a deterrent effect.
 In Scotland, a reduction in Single Farm Payment subsidies has been made on a number of occasions following pesticide offences.
-These operate on a reduced civil burden of proof (eg, "more likely than not" versus "beyond a reasonable doubt" in criminal cases.
-In Spain, in all criminal prosecutions for wildlife poisoning, compensation for animals killed is considered and, in some cases, it includes expenses generated by the investigation of the crime (eg, toxicological analyses).This compensation is requested as civil liability within the criminal process, without a specific civil action case.
+These operate on a reduced civil burden of proof (e.g., "more likely than not" versus "beyond a reasonable doubt" in criminal cases.
+In Spain, in all criminal prosecutions for wildlife poisoning, compensation for animals killed is considered and, in some cases, it includes expenses generated by the investigation of the crime (e.g., toxicological analyses).
+This compensation is requested as civil liability within the criminal process, without a specific civil action case.